hwanglab/binf_workshop_2018_01/doc/01_linux_basics.md

 ## Linux commands
 ### 6. The quickest way to learn Linux
 1. Find an old laptop you don't use
-1. Install [a Linux](https://distrowatch.com/) and play with it.
+1. Install [a Linux](https://distrowatch.com/) distro and play with it.

 ### 7. Help
 1. You don't have to remember the Linux command all details
+    1. The more you use, the quicker you get familiar with
     1. Help from Linux communities.
-    1. There is a common pattern that every commandline shares with.
+    1. There is a general pattern which appears in every command line.
 1. Interaction
     1. Try with simple inputs
     1. See message from terminal